weathermanbarnes/wxlib/README.rst

 License
 -------

-The project is undetermined yet.
+The project license is not determined yet.